Frequently Asked Questions

 AmSpirit Business Connections has Chapters or is in the process of starting Chapters throughout the United States.
 See the Chapters listing or contact Frank Agin at email@example.com for more information.

-To participate in AmSpirit Business Connections there is a one-time initiation fee of $225, which is payable with the membership application.
-After joining, there are ongoing membership dues of $65 per quarter.
+To participate in AmSpirit Business Connections there is a one-time initiation fee of $295, which is payable with the membership application.
+After joining, there are ongoing membership dues of $95 per quarter.
+Fees are subject to change.

 AmSpirit Business Connections is similar to any other membership organization.
 The fees are used to support the membership.
 For example, a full time staff maintains Chapter rosters and a membership web site, and also provides support materials on an ongoing basis to Chapters and produces a monthly newsletter for each Chapter.
 AmSpirit conducts activities on a periodic basis for members to gain additional information on networking as well as network with other Chapters.